kengz/SLM-Lab/README.md

 Proper semantics yield better understanding; below lays out the Lab's generalized structure and relations of agents, bodies and environments.

 First, some semantics correction of Unity ml-agents is needed.
-Sine this environment module handles the interface with Untiy ml-agents, the correction will happen here.
+Sine this environment module handles the interface with Unity ml-agents, the correction will happen here.

 The motivating problem:
 Originally, in a single instance of environment sits the Academy, which houses multiple Brains, which can each control multiple "Agents".
 The Brains can be controlled externally from Unity, e.g. via DQN implementation in PyTorch.